kelvinagyareyeboah/Face-Detection-App/README.md

 ## H
 1. Opens
 3. On each frame, runs `detectMultiScale` to find faces.
-4. Draws a rectangle around each detected face and overlays the face count.
+4. Draws a rectangle around each detected fa the face count.

 ## Dependencies